Belmont University College of Law American Inns of Court – Mentorship Program

-Beginning the first day of law school, Belmont law students are provided a unique mentoring and learning opportunity through participation in Belmont University College of Law American Inn of Court.
+Beginning the first day of law school, Belmont law students are provided a mentoring and learning opportunity through participation in Belmont University College of Law American Inns of Court.
 The Inn is an association of federal and state judges, lawyers in private practice, corporate counsel, government lawyers, and law professors drawn from all segments of Middle Tennessee’s legal community.
 Unlike other law schools, The Belmont Inn is unique in the sense that every law student participates in the Inn during the first year.

-Patterned after the English Inns of Court that began in 1292, an American Inn of Court is a group of judges, attorneys, professors of law, and law students who meet periodically to discuss issues of interest to the legal community.
-The mission of the American Inns of Court is to foster excellence in professionalism, ethics, civility, and legal skills in the practice of law.
-The organization dates back to 1980, when Chief Justice Warren E. Burger, former Solicitor General Rex Lee, and Senior United States District Judge A. Sherman Christiansen founded the first American Inn of Court in Salt Lake City/Provo, Utah.
-The Inn was affiliated with the J. Reuben Clark School of Law at Brigham Young University.
+Patterned after the English Inns of Court that began in 1292, an American Inns of Court is a group of judges, attorneys, professors of law, and law students who meet periodically to discuss issues of interest to the legal community.
 Today, the American Inns of Court is the fastest growing legal organization in the country.
 Belmont’s affiliation with the organization demonstrates an important part of the College’s emphasis on practical skills, ethics, and professionalism.

-The Inn holds seven meetings throughout the school year beginning in September.
+The Inn holds seven meetings throughout the school year.
 In addition to attending the monthly meetings, each member serves as a mentor to one or two first-year law students to help introduce them to the practice of law by:

-We are pleased to offer this unique opportunity for our students to interact with many well-respected members of our legal community.
-To learn more about Belmont University College of Law American Inn of Court, please contact us at (615) 460-8400 or view the chapter webpage at www.innsofcourt.org.
+We are pleased to offer this valuable opportunity for our students to interact with many well-respected members of our legal community.
+To learn more about Belmont University College of Law American Inns of Court, please contact us at (615) 460-8400 or view the chapter webpage at http://www.innsofcourt.org/Inns/belmont.